pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

   activate `generateTypeDeclarations` to all Ecommerce Framework data object classes and update your source code accordingly.
 - [Ecommerce] Made methods abstract instead of throwing `UnsupportedException` where easily possible for model classes (`AbstractProduct`, `AbstractSetProduct`, `AbstractOfferToolProduct`, `AbstractOfferItem`, `AbstractOffer`).
 - [Ecommerce] Added type declarations to Ecommerce Framework product interfaces (`ProductInterface`, `IndexableInterface`, `CheckoutableInterface`).
-- [Ecommerce] Removed elasticsearch 5 support
+- [Ecommerce] Removed Elasticsearch 5 and 6 support
 - [Ecommerce] `getItemAmount` and `getItemCount` of `Carts` now require string parameter (instead of boolean).
 Use one of `CartInterface::COUNT_MAIN_ITEMS_ONLY`, `CartInterface::COUNT_MAIN_AND_SUB_ITEMS`, `CartInterface::COUNT_MAIN_OR_SUB_ITEMS`.
 - [Ecommerce] Removed legacy CheckoutManager architecture, migrate your project to V7 if not already